Section 8 (Housing Choice Voucher)

 The Section 8 Housing Choice Voucher Program consists of housing subsidies that allow families to rent apartments in the private rental market.
 J. D’Amelia & Associates, LLC (JDA) provided more than 8,300 vouchers to eligible families in 2021 through the Section 8 Tenant-Based Voucher Program.

-The vouchers subsidy provides income-eligible families with housing subsidies equal to the difference between 30% of the household’s income and the payment standard established for the household’s family size.
+The voucher's subsidy provides income-eligible families with housing subsidies equal to the difference between 30% of the household’s income and the payment standard established for the household’s family size.
 The Housing Choice Voucher Program allows a family to pay up to 40% of their monthly-adjusted income for rent.
-HUD’s portability guidelines allow families with a housing choice voucher to move anywhere in the United State and its territories after residing in Connecticut for an initial twelve months.
+HUD’s portability guidelines allows families with a Housing Choice Voucher to move anywhere in the United State and its territories after residing in Connecticut for an initial twelve months.

 RAP (Rental Assistance Program)

 The Rental Assistance Program (RAP) administered by JDA provides rental subsidies to low-income families residing in rental housing.
 RAP participants have the freedom of choice in locating housing suitable to their needs.
 JDA pays rental assistance subsidies to the owners of the units in which participating families reside.